givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 In this charity spotlight, I spoke with the President of Lansing Makers Network, Brian Adams.

-![][4]
+![][8]

 ## Origin Story

 Once upon a time, Brian worked at the MSU machine shop.
 With a background in technical theatre, Brian spent a lot of time in the shop working with others and dabbling in robotics and computer programming.
-When he switched jobs, Brian started to miss the tools and environment that encouraged him and others to tinker.
+When he switched jobs, Brian started to miss the tools and environment that encouraged him to tinker.

 In early 2012, Brian was inspired by the maker movement that was sweeping across the country.
 After meeting with members of a local electronics group, they decided to form a nonprofit and create a makerspace in Lansing.